-The traffic generation rate for Video applications are based on the CONTINUOUS_NORMAL_VBR model.
-This CONTINUOUS_NORMAL_VBR model is the Ver 13.0 Page 120 of 281 simplest of all video models in NetSim.
-It uses Normal Distribution for the generation of bits per pixel.
+The Independent Gaussian model is the simplest of all video models in NetSim.
+It uses the normal distribution for the generation of bits per pixel.
 In this model, consecutive packet sizes are independent of each other.
 The generation rate for video application can be calculated by using the formula shown below:

-$$Generation Rate (bits per second) = fps ppf bpp$$

-where, fps = frames per second

-ppf = pixel per frame

-bpp (μ) = bits per pixel (mean)
+Generation Rate (bits per second) = $$fps \times ppf \times bpp$$ where, fps = frames per second ppf = pixel per frame bpp (μ) = bits per pixel (mean)